albertbuchard/paramBox/README.md

 	modalBox.title = "<h4><center>This is a modal</center></h4>"
 	modalBox.content = "Very important information, needed a modal."

+## Developped in the Bavelier Lab by
+* Albert Buchard

-## PS
+## Contribute

-A lot remains to be done! (i'll work on the docs... it takes time sorry !)
+A lot remains to be done!
+I'll work on the docs in the next months, JSDOC might help a lot in that regard !
 You are most welcome to land a hand :)